 - A webcam that is installed on a compatible device; built-in cameras and cameras attached via USB are both acceptable

-- Cameras on mobile phones and Chromebooks are not compatible with Respondus Monitor.
+- Cameras on mobile phones are not compatible with Respondus Monitor.

 How do I download LockDown Browser?

 The first thing you will need to do in order to take an online proctored exam is to download and install LockDown Browser on your computer.

 Please click here to visit the LockDown Browser download page and be walked through the process.

 Note: If you have downloaded LockDown Browser from another institution, you will need to uninstall the application and download it again from the link above.
 Each institution has its own version of the application.

 How do I take an exam with LockDown Browser?